ixofoundation/genesis/impacthub-2/README.md

 will post an official updated genesis file, but it is recommended that validators execute the following instructions in order to verify the resulting genesis file.

-There is a strong social consensus around proposal `Impact Hub 2` on `impacthub-1`.
-This indicates that the upgrade procedure should be performed on `March 18, 2021 at or around 11:05 UTC` on block `2567800`.
+The upgrade procedure should be performed on `March 18, 2021 at or around 11:05 UTC` on block `2567800`.

   - [Updates](#updates)
   - [Risks](#risks)